biryani/NN_GRISE_NeurIPS/README.md

 Learning is done using Tensorflow.
 This is best done on a GPU.
 Testing was done on a GTX 1050.

-Run `learn.py` to run NN-GRISE on the saved samples.
+Run `learn.py` to do NN-GRISE on the saved samples.
 This script will learn, sample and calulate the error in TV and display it

-The hyperparamters of NN-GRISE can be changed in this scipt.
+The hyperparamters of NN-GRISE model can be changed in this scipt.

 ## Stucture Learning

+The code demonstrating structure learning is inside the `Strucutre Learning` folder.
+This is a jupyter notebook learning the fifth order model discussed in the supplementary material.
+Running this requires the NetworkX python library [1].

+[1] Hagberg, Aric, Pieter Swart, and Daniel S Chult.
+Exploring network structure, dynamics, and function using NetworkX.
+No. LA-UR-08-05495; LA-UR-08-5495.
+Los Alamos National Lab.(LANL), Los Alamos, NM (United States), 2008.